 Hoyt has worked extensively in Liberia on projects related to the biological and socioeconomic impacts of the wildlife harvest and bushmeat trade.
 In 2006, he wrote an elephant conservation action plan for the Government of Liberia.
 In Pennsylvania, his research projects are focused on conservation issues and have included a captive breeding program to help restore populations of the Allegheny woodrat (Neotoma magister).

 In addition to teaching at DelVal, he currently serves as president/CEO of Forest Partners International, a conservation nonprofit.
-He is also involved with conservation organizations locally, regionally and internationally, including the Lehigh Valley Zoo Board, the Churchville Nature Center Board, the World Conservation Union, the American Society of Mammalogists, the Pennsylvania Biological Survey, the Pennsylvania State Wildlife Action Plan Advisory Committee, the Society for Conservation Biology, The Wildlife Society, and the Pennsylvania One Health Taskforce.
+He is also involved with conservation organizations locally, regionally and internationally, including the World Conservation Union, the American Society of Mammalogists, the Pennsylvania Biological Survey, the Pennsylvania State Wildlife Action Plan Advisory Committee, the Society for Conservation Biology, The Wildlife Society, and the Pennsylvania One Health Collaborative.

 - Animal Biotechnology and Conservation